70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 A remarkable fact about St. Peter’s Basilica is that the dome is the tallest in the world, measuring 136 meters in height.
 It is also said that the bronze statue of St. Peter’s foot has been worn down by millions of pilgrims who have kissed it over the years.
 The basilica is a UNESCO World Heritage Site.

-While in Vatican City, you should also visit the public museums of Vatican City, the Vatican Museums.
+While in Vatican City, you should also visit the public museums, the Vatican Museums.
 The Museums showcase an extensive collection accumulated by the Catholic Church and the papacy over centuries.
 Among the impressive displays are numerous famous Roman sculptures and invaluable masterpieces of Renaissance art recognized worldwide.

 Sistine Chapel, Vatican City